 When Johnny comes marching home again, Hurrah!
 Hurrah!

 We’ll give him a hearty welcome then, Hurrah!
 Hurrah!

-While the teacher thought the song choice was odd, when she heard the next line sung by someone with an impossibly deep voice, she freaked out.
+While the teacher thought the song choice was odd, when she heard the next line sung by someone with an impossibly deep voice, she panicked.

 The men will cheer, and the boys will shout.

 The ladies they will all turn out

 On that joyful day when Johnny comes marching home.